Jackson Khoury

-Jackson Habib Khoury (جاكسون حبيب خوري; born 13 October 2002) is a professional footballer who plays as a forward for MLS Next Pro club Tacoma Defiance.
-Born in Australia, he played for the Lebanon national team.
+Jackson Habib Khoury (جاكسون حبيب خوري; born 13 October 2002) is a professional footballer who plays as a winger for club Nejmeh.
+Born in Australia, he has played for the Lebanon national team.

 Early life

 Khoury was born in Baulkham Hills, New South Wales, a western suburb of Sydney, Australia, the eldest of three siblings to an Australian mother and Lebanese father.

 Club career

 Early career

-Khoury began his senior career with Sydney United in the National Premier Leagues NSW, being named as a breakout star in July 2021.
+Khoury began his senior career with Sydney United 58 in the National Premier Leagues NSW, being named as a breakout star in July 2021.
 He scored in the Grand Final against Rockdale Ilinden in October 2020 and contributed to United's 4–3 victory in the penalty shootout following a 3–3 draw in regular time.

 Khoury later joined Central Coast Mariners Academy, who played in NSW League One, in 2022.
 He played in the 2–1 Grand Final defeat to St George City at the Sydney United Sports Centre on 3 September 2022.
 Despite the loss, the Mariners were promoted to the National Premier Leagues.